zhutoutoutousan/A-study-note-as-a-beginner/study/mathematics/roadmap.md

 # A general grasp of **What you can do** after learning [insert subject] in the oceans of Mathematics
 ## Calculus
 - Find the relationship between **speed**, **travel distance**, **acceleration** and more
+## Category theory
+- I just got intimidated by the pedantic concept of **map**, I want to know what the fuss is about(Is it of any use seriously?). --- When I really got all the time and the world.

 # Better resource and channels
 - 3BLUE1BROWN